baileyherbert/envato.js/README.md

 #### Look up a purchase by code

 Returns the details of a user's purchase identified by the purchase code.
+Returns `undefined` if the purchase is not found.

 ```js
 let purchase = await client.private.getPurchase('purchase-code');